Haivision/srt/docs/API-functions.md

    * `SRT_EPOLL_IN`: report readiness for reading or incoming connection on a listener socket
    * `SRT_EPOLL_OUT`: report readiness for writing or a successful connection
    * `SRT_EPOLL_ERR`: report errors on the socket
-   * `SRT_EPOLL_UPDATE`: group-listening socket gets a new connection established
+   * `SRT_EPOLL_UPDATE`: an important event has happened that requires attention
    * `SRT_EPOLL_ET`: the event will be edge-triggered

 All flags except `SRT_EPOLL_ET` are event type flags (important for functions that expect only event types and not other flags).

-The `SRT_EPOLL_IN`, `SRT_EPOLL_OUT` and `SRT_EPOLL_ERR` events are by
+The `SRT_EPOLL_IN`, `SRT_EPOLL_OUT` and `SRT_EPOLL_ERR` events are by default
-default **level-triggered**.
+**level-triggered**.
 With `SRT_EPOLL_ET` flag they become **edge-triggered**.

-The `SRT_EPOLL_UPDATE` flag is always edge-triggered and it designates a special event that happens only for a listening socket that has the `SRTO_GROUPCONNECT` flag set to allow group connections.
+The `SRT_EPOLL_UPDATE` flag is always edge-triggered.
+It designates a special event that happens on a group, or on a listener socket that has the `SRTO_GROUPCONNECT` flag set to allow group connections.
+This flag is triggered in the following situations:

-This event is intended for internal use only, and is triggered for group connections when a new link has been established for a group that is already connected (that is, has at least one connection established).
+* for group connections, when a new link has been established for a group that is already connected (that is, has at least one connection established), `SRT_EPOLL_UPDATE` is reported for the listener socket accepting the connection.
+This is intended for internal use only.
+An initial connection results in reporting the group connection on that listener.
+But when the group is already connected, `SRT_EPOLL_UPDATE`  is reported instead.

+* when one of group member connection has been broken

 Note that at this time the edge-triggered mode is supported only for SRT sockets, not for system sockets.